Wilderness First Responder Course (WFR)- Gray Bearded Green Beret Survival School

 It is important to be prepared for harsh weather conditions and embrace the challenging field conditions, including cold, rain, wind, and snow.
 Safety will be a top priority maintained by the course cadre and staff.

-Upon arrival, ensure that you are physically prepared for the course and have all the required equipment.
+Upon arrival, ensure that you are physically prepared for the course and have all the equipment you need.

 Participants are responsible for bringing their own food and snacks for the duration of the course.
 Going off-site to get food will likely be limited to the evenings after training or mornings before training starts.
 Lunch breaks, when available, will likely be shorter in duration and not long enough to go off-site to eat.
 Additionally, it is highly recommended to bring electrolyte replacements, either commercial or homemade.